-The principal activity of the Group is electricity generation.
-The technical availability of the equipment that is used in the production of electricity is the key risk.
+The principal activity of the equipment that is used in the production of electricity is the key risk.
 During the summer months' generation is at its highest, the technical availability of the equipment during this time has the potential to damage the performance of the Group.
 Operations and maintenance providers (the "O&M providers") have been appointed by the Group to reduce this risk.
 The O&M providers provide competent staff to carry out maintenance on the PV systems throughout the year.
-Key components of the PV systems are covered by warranties and the Group has insurance policies in place.
+Key components provide competent staff to carry out maintenance on the PV systems are covered by warranties and the Group has insurance policies in place.